BradleyA/user-files/README.md

 # user-files  [![Stable Release](https://img.shields.io/badge/Release-3.227-blue.svg)](https://github.com/BradleyA/user-files/releases/tag/3.227)    [![GitHub commits](https://img.shields.io/github/commits-since/BradleyA/user-files/3.227.svg)](https://github.com/BradleyA/user-files/commits/)
 General user files, dot files, with a few special tweeks to make my system time better.
 When setting up a new system I pull these files to update my user profiles.
-In the template directory, there are a few template files (sh,py) that include production standards that I designed as best practices when creating new scripts.
+In the **template directory**, there are a few template files (sh,py) that include production standards that I designed as best practices when creating new scripts.
 When creating a new script I merge sections of code needed from a template file.

 #### If you like this repository, select in the upper-right corner, star, thank you.